Minimal-APIs/minimal-apis.github.io/src/tutorial/databases.md

 We just learned how to build a basic [CRUD](CRUD.md) application with an in-memory database.
 Now, we are going to step it up notch and work with a persistent database.
 Meaning your data will be saved even after you shut down your application.

- For this tutorial we will be using [SQLite database](https://www.sqlite.org/index.html) but, you may use on that works better for you.
+ For this tutorial we will be using [SQLite database](https://www.sqlite.org/index.html) but, you may use one that works better for you.

-### Learn checklist Three ✔️
-- Setup SQLite database
-- Create a SQLite database
-- Perform SQLite CRUD operation from our todo api

 ## Setup SQLite database
 **Setup SQLite Database using Entity Framework Core(EF Core)***